mgbrodi/jammy-base-stack/README.md

 - Go apps that require some C libraries
 - Node.js/Python/Ruby/etc. apps **without** many native extensions

-## How do I uild multi-platform stack?
+## How do I uild multi-platform for "linux/amd64" and "linux/arm64" stack?

 Chech the help:
 ```